Metro (Minnesota): Planned projects

 The F Line is an arterial bus rapid transit route undergoing planning that will run between downtown Minneapolis and Northtown Transit Center in Blaine.
 It will run mostly along Central and University Avenues (existing Route 10).
 Construction was originally anticipated for 2025, but has been moved to 2028 to align with roadway improvements by the Minnesota Department of Transportation (MnDOT).

 The G Line is a planned arterial bus rapid transit route operating between West St. Paul and Little Canada via downtown Saint Paul.
 The line will run on Rice Street north of downtown and mostly on Robert Street south of downtown (existing Routes 62 and 68).
 Engineering is slated to be complete by 2026, while the route itself will be constructed and opened in two phases to align with planned construction on Robert Street.
 The first segment is between Little Canada Transit Station and downtown, and will be constructed in 2026 and 2027.
 The second, southern segment to Dakota County Northern Service Center is set to be built by the end of 2028.

 The H Line is a planned arterial bus rapid transit route that will serve Como and Maryland Avenues, where Route 3 currently operates.
 It will run between downtown Minneapolis and Sun Ray Transit Center, where it will connect with the Gold Line.
 The project is currently in planning and will undergo station design work in 2026 and 2027.

+In early 2026, Metro Transit announced that the Riverview and Nicollet Corridors had been selected as the future J and K Lines, respectively.
+In addition, the announcement stated that the Metro L Line would be selected from the three top lines of the study: Grand-Franklin-East 3rd, Randolph-West 7th, or Johnson-Lyndale.
+The J, K, and L Lines are expected to be built between 2030 and 2035.